UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 The goal of the language script is to have a fixed unit of work that can be done by a custom amount of cores.

-This langauge script is called by the Slurm script, i.e. not directly by a user.
+This language script is called by the Slurm script, i.e. not directly by a user.
 If the calculation script is absent, the benchmark script will (try to) download it for you.